Osimhen scores in first game since Napoli mocking post

 - 31Thiesson Kristensen

-- 2EboseleSubstituted forFerreiraat 59'minutes
+- 2EboseleSubstituted forFerreiraat 58'minutes

-- 4LovricSubstituted forPereyraat 72'minutes
+- 4LovricSubstituted forPereyraat 71'minutes

 - 11Souza SilvaSubstituted forSamardzicat 59'minutes